-This tutorial outlines the steps to get notification light or LED on Galaxy S20, S10 or Note 10 Series.
-These flagships from Samsung boasts of some of the best smartphone specs that you are ever likely to get a hold.
+This tutorial outlines the steps to get notification light or LED on Galaxy S20, S10, or Note 10 Series.
+These flagships from Samsung boast of some of the best smartphone specs that you are ever likely to get a hold of.
 The recently released Samsung Galaxy S20 series has some truly wonderful specs.
-For example, you get a 120hz display, Qualcomm SM8250 Snapdragon 865 chipset, 8GB of RAM, a triple rear camera (64+12+12MP) setup and a 10MP front camera.
-All this is further supported by 4000mAh battery, with a 25W quick charge support.
+For example, you get a 120hz display, Qualcomm SM8250 Snapdragon 865 chipset, 8GB of RAM, a triple rear camera (64+12+12MP) setup, and a 10MP front camera.
+All this is further supported by a 4000mAh battery, with a 25W quick charge support.
 Along with the same, you also get similar high-end specs on Galaxy S10 and the Note 10 series as well.

 So with so many power-packed features, it seems to have incorporated all the necessary features, except for the notification LED.
 Yes, unfortunately, you don’t get to see the notifications light on any of the high-end Samsung devices.
 However, with the help of an app, you could very easily get to enjoy the notification lights on Galaxy S20, S10 or Note 10 Series.
 Let’s check out how this could be done.